LittleDyingDuck/BinaryNinja-RichPrecense/duck_fixeddiscordintegration/README.md

 ## Requirements

-The plugin uses [`pypresence==4.2.0`](https://pypi.org/project/pypresence/) for the Discord integration.
+The plugin uses [`pypresence`](https://pypi.org/project/pypresence/) for the Discord integration.
 Make sure, that the Python interpreter used by Binary Ninja has `pypresence` installed.

-## Installation

-To install this plugin, please see the "Using Plugins" section of the [Getting Started Guide](https://docs.binary.ninja/getting-started.html#using-plugins).
-Or use Binary Ninja's built in plugin manager.

-## License

-This project is licensed under the MIT license.

-## Metadata Version

-2